Pi-hole icon

 Metric Dimensions Unit

-pihole.dns_queries_total queries queries
+pihole.dns_queries_total queries queries/s

-pihole.dns_queries_percentage cached, blocked, forwarded percentage
+pihole.dns_queries_by_destination cached, blocked, forwarded queries/s

 Alerts